 High insulin levels along the way to diabetes are very detrimental: insulin causes obesity because it tells the body to store fat; it contributes to hardening of the arteries and high blood pressure, making the person more susceptible to heart disease.
 The deadly trio of belly fat, high blood pressure, and high blood sugar is known as “metabolic syndrome,” or syndrome X, and is a warning sign that you are at high risk for diabetes or heart disease.

 There are many blood sugar stabilizing products on the market.
-The one I use contains chromium, gymnema leaf, biotin, trace minerals, and cinnamon bark.
+Aside from berberine, I use a formula with chromium, gymnema leaf, biotin, trace minerals, and cinnamon bark.
 Cinnamon is great for blood sugar balance!

 Reduce stress levels – high cortisol (the “stress hormone”) levels contribute to high blood sugar levels, so it’s critical that you address your stress level.
 Consider adrenal hormone testing so you know and correct your stress hormone levels, and begin a gentle exercise program.
 Try meditation and deep breathing.

 Do not reduce any medication without your doctor’s advice.
 But following a whole foods diet filled with nutrient-dense, unrefined foods, you can regulate your blood sugar levels naturally!